My relationship with Buhari cordial, says Saraki - Nigeria Today

 The leader of JIBWS prayed for the quick recovery of President Buhari, who is currently on medical vacation in London.

-The post My relationship with Buhari cordial, says Saraki appeared first on Vanguard News.
+The post My relationship with Buhari cordial, says Saraki appeared first on The Nation Nigeria.

 Do you something awesome to share with the world?
 Click here to share